lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ctxt title='Compression Decompression Context'}

-The rule does not describe the packet format which must be known from the compressor/decompressor.
-The packet may contain less fields than a rule.
+The rule does not describe the original packet format which must be known from the compressor/decompressor.
 The rule just describes the compression/decompression behavior for a field.

 The main idea of the compression scheme is to send the rule number (or rule